 Steps to apply for a GTIN exemption

-Step 1: On the Apply for a GTIN exemption page, click the Select button and then select the relevant Product category from the pop-up list.
+Step 1: After logging in on the Amazon Seller Portal page, click the Select button and then select the relevant Product category from the pop-up list.

 Step 2:Type the brand or publisher name in the Brand/Publisher field.
 For unbranded items and bundles, type Generic (case sensitive).
 Tip: you can apply for multiple exemptions (up to 10) by clicking + Add more brands/publishers to add brands or publishers under the same category and click + Add more categories to add new categories.